khuhroproeza/AltApi/README.md

 ## Tech

-Dillinger uses a number of open source projects to work properly:
+AltApi uses a number of open source projects to work properly:

 - [FastApi] - FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
 - [Scrapy] - Scrapy is a fast high-level web crawling and web scraping framework, used to crawl websites and extract structured data from their pages.